Cb-James/queue_monitor/README.md

 Poll Desk API for current queue stats, and write 'em to a CSV file.

+To install and run:
+- From a terminal, run `git clone https://github.com/Cb-James/queue_monitor.git`
+- then run `./desk_queue_monitor start &`

 Requires the following environment variables to work:

 - DESK_KEY